SharePoint User Requirements Analysis is vital; the corner stone in developing, deploying and providing a properly managed SharePoint environment.

 You must engage aid on this in the form of an Information Analyst who is responsible for streamlining and governing what organizational metadata and taxonomy is applied.
 This takes place as an investigation before SharePoint is implemented, since the rules concerning how information is collaborated on and managed are applied to the data from the taxonomy and metadata.
 The taxonomy leads to a logical framework of the sites in terms of how they are structured.
 The metadata is applied at farm level and then applied through services to the relevant site collections.

 QUESTIONS NOTES What categorizations / classifications are applied to existing content?
 List these against the relevant content types.
 For example, a Policy document – does that have different classifications to a Procedural document?
 Do categorizations need to be applied to all groups in the division or just a site within it?
 Would the user want the site to be categorized so that sites can be grouped (e.g. by Project, by Communications, By Legal etc.) Do you have workflow / approval procedures attached to categorizations?
 Are there any human approval processes or someone who is responsible for setting categorization to content?
 Do you have a set of keywords associated with any of your existing content?
 If there is a set of keywords, very helpful.
 If not, build a list from the visits to user departments and then create an organizational list.

 This article relates directly to my book, Managing and Implementing SharePoint 2010 Projects and should be used in conjunction with Chapter 11, Making sure SharePoint meets User Requirements, since all Chapter referrals, and terms marked by ** in the article are described in the book.
+This article can also be used for SharePoint 2013, but ensure you make adjustments where necessary.
 Also, please feel free to contact me should you need any further information.